juandiegocuellars/OneLastCoffee/README.md

 ## File Descriptions <a name="files"></a>

 The Data folder contains the data to work through the notebook.
-This is the data schema:
+This is the data schema

 **portfolio.json**
 * id (string) - offer id
 * offer_type (string) - type of offer ie BOGO, discount, informational